 Three main factors contribute to thrombosis: venous stasis, endothelial damage, and hypercoagulability.
 Any condition that causes an increase in these factors can precipitate a central retinal vein occlusion.
 Anatomically, the central retinal artery shares a common sheath of adventitia with the central retinal vein, located posterior to the lamina cribrosa at the arteriovenous crossing.
 Through the process of atherosclerosis, there may be compression of the vein by the artery.
 This can induce a central retinal vein occlusion.

 Patients with CRVO will often describe blurry or distorted vision in one eye that began suddenly.
 This vision loss will be painless.
-Neurological signs such as paresthesias, decreased extraocular movements, muscle weakness, slurred speech, ptosis, and increased deep tendon reflexes suggest a diagnosis other than central retinal vein occlusion.
+Neurological signs such as paresthesias decreased extraocular movements, muscle weakness, slurred speech, ptosis, and increased deep tendon reflexes suggest a diagnosis other than central retinal vein occlusion.

-Depending on the type of CRVO the patient may have a vague complains of visual disturbance or significantly reducted vision.
+Depending on the type of CRVO the patient may have vague complaints of visual disturbance or significantly reduced vision.
 Similarly, they may have a relatively normal exam or my exhibit an afferent pupillary defect in the affected eye, color vision reduction, and/or a reduction in visual acuity.
 On examination of the ocular fundus, central retinal vein occlusions are described as a “blood and thunder” appearance, which comes from the extensive hemorrhages seen throughout the retina.
 Other fundus findings include cotton wool spots, damage to the retinal nerve fiber layer, and swelling of the optic disc.
 In non-ischemic central retinal vein occlusion, an ophthalmoscopy exam typically shows tortuosity and mild dilation of the retinal veins, along with hemorrhages in all quadrants.
 Findings in ischemic central retinal vein occlusion typically show marked retinal edema, venous dilation, and extensive 4-quadrant hemorrhage.

 A central retinal vein occlusion requires an extensive laboratory workup to determine the cause.
 All patients diagnosed with a central retinal vein occlusion should get the following tests and labs: